SpectraL519/cpp-ap/docs/tutorial.md

 #### 2. `required` - If this option is set for an argument and it's value is not passed in the command-line, an exception will be thrown.

+> [!NOTE]
+>
+> - By default positional arguments are set to be required, while optional arguments have this option disabled by default.
+> - The default value of the value parameter of the `required(bool)` function is `true` for both positional and optional arguments.

+> [!CAUTION]
+>
+> - If a positional argument is defined as non-required, then no required positional argument can be defined after (only other non-required positional arguments and optional arguments will be allowed).
+> - For both positional and optional arguments:
+>   - enabling the `required` option disables the `bypass_required` option
+>   - disabling the `required` option has no effect on the `bypass_required` option.

 ```cpp
 // example: positional arguments
 parser.add_positional_argument("input");